 The expected risk premium for the Global Market Index (GMI) edged down in January from the previous month’s estimate.
 Today’s revised 5.9% annualized forecast marks the first dip below the 6.0%-plus mark since October.

-GMI is an unmanaged, market-value-weighted portfolio that holds all the major asset classes (except cash) and represents a theoretical benchmark of the “optimal” portfolio.
-Using standard finance theory as a guide, this portfolio is considered the best choice for the average investor with an infinite time horizon.
-As such, GMI is useful as a baseline to begin research on asset allocation and portfolio design.
-Not surprisingly, GMI’s history suggests the portfolio tends to be competitive with efforts to beat it, especially after adjusting for risk.
+The estimate reflects the projected long-run return over the “risk-free” rate, according to a risk-based model (detailed below).
+GMI is an unmanaged, market-value-weighted portfolio that holds all the major asset classes (except cash) and represents a theoretical benchmark of the optimal portfolio for the average investor with an infinite time horizon.
+On that basis, GMI is useful as a starting point for research on asset allocation and portfolio design.
+GMI’s history suggests that this passive benchmark’s performance is competitive with most active asset-allocation strategies overall, especially after adjusting for risk, trading costs and taxes.

-For another perspective on the benchmark’s outlook, we can adjust the forecast to reflect recent market conditions.
-For example, modifying the numbers to incorporate short-term momentum and medium-term mean-reversion market factors (defined below) cuts GMI’s ex ante risk premium to an annualized 4.7%.
+Using short-term momentum and medium-term mean-reversion market factors (defined below) to adjust the forecast reduces GMI’s ex ante risk premium to an annualized 5.4%.

-All forecasts are wrong in some degree, but GMI projections are expected to be comparatively reliable vs. the estimates for the individual asset classes that are used to generate the benchmark’s forecast.
-Predictions for the individual market components are subject to greater uncertainty vs. aggregating the forecasts into the GMI outlook — a process that may cancel out some of the errors in the underlying market estimates.
+All forecasts are often incorrect in some degree, although GMI’s projections are expected to be more reliable vs. the estimates for the individual asset classes shown in the table above.
+Predictions for the specific market components (US stocks, commodities, etc.) are subject to greater uncertainty compared with aggregating forecasts into the GMI outlook, a process that may reduce some of the errors through time.

 ● the expected volatility (standard deviation) of each asset